Ziad-20-coder/Ziad-20-coder/README.md

-## a man obsessed wit the tech world!
+## 👋 a man obsessed wit the tech world!

 hello, there.

-i alwayes used to only code a front-end projects but eventually now learning C++

-## my best project so far:
-  Tesla-clone  --> used TSX and make sure all the components can be reusable.
+I build front-end stuff.
+Been doing that for a while.
+Lately I've been learning C++ because I because i did find myself in love with old school Tech languages

+## 🚀 Best thing I've made so far
+Tesla Clone – built with TypeScript and React.
+Made sure everything is reusable so it doesn't turn into a mess later.

 --------------------------------------------------------------------------------
 ## fun facts:
   1. I'm still highschool student and have 19 years old
   2. I used to watch anime a lot for days without stop
   3. figuring out a career for myself before applying to college
+  4. used to draw A LOT!!!!!!!